mbasim25/Images/README.md

 - **npm run migrate** : creates the images table.
 - **npm start** : start the server after compiling to js.

-**PS**: the migrate command also removes all rows from the db this was added to avoid any issues that stem from saving images on heroku.
+**PS**: the migrate command also removes all rows from the db this was added to avoid any issues that stems from saving images on heroku.

 [Postman Collection]: https://www.postman.com/gold-crater-470694/workspace/images/documentation/15875859-dece5308-d456-4f0d-b4ed-043c44acd066